 By now, you should have all the information you need to begin to determine whether revenue-based financing works for your small business.

-If you’re achieving consistent revenue and have plenty of room for growth, they could be the perfect fit for you.
+If you’re achieving consistent revenue and have plenty of room for growth, this type of financing could be the perfect fit for you.

-If you’re unsure where your business is headed, or the terms just don’t fit what you’re comfortable with, take a step back and consider your other options.
+If you’re unsure where your business is headed or the terms just don’t fit what you’re comfortable with, take a step back and consider other options.